 Which omega-3 fatty acids benefit me?

 All omega-3 fatty acids are healthy fats.
 However, EPA and DHA from fish oil are the most studied.
-The research shows that these two types of omega-3 fatty acids may be beneficial for a variety of conditions.
+The research shows that these two types of omega-3 fatty acids may be beneficial for various conditions.

 How do omega-3 fatty acids benefit my health?